Faithful-Resource-Pack/Docs/pages/textures/cf32-texturing-guidelines.md

 Newer textures should never be "progartified" to match older ones unless there is one—and only one—obvious way to make it.
 When in doubt, defer to the vanilla programmer art resource pack.
 :::

-Even though newer Jappa textures have a distinct style from programmer art, the exact way a developer would have gone about making a certain texture can't ever be known for sure, and it isn't really our job to interpret that.
+Even though newer JAPPA textures have a distinct style from programmer art, the exact way a developer would have gone about making a certain texture can't ever be known for sure, and it isn't really our job to interpret that.
 While a texture like nylium, which was introduced in 1.16, has an obvious fix (to update the netherrack texture), a texture like blackstone has no clear programmer art equivalent, and as such shouldn't be edited.

 <img src="/images/textures/cf32-texturing-guidelines/progartification.png" alt="progartification" class="center">
 <i class="center">Left: Nylium, an example of a texture that should be "progartified" to fix an obvious oversight in the vanilla programmer art resource pack.
-Right: Blackstone, an example of a texture with no clear programmer art equivalent and should not be changed from its Jappa texture.</i>
+Right: Blackstone, an example of a texture with no clear programmer art equivalent and should not be changed from its JAPPA texture.</i>

 ## Part 4: Working With Larger Palettes